Our screened in porch door makeover – super quick transformation!

 You can see more photos of our porch [here].
 I’m in the process of creating a cover for the daybed on our porch (more on that later) and finding some coordinating pillows.
 And when I work on one project in a space, it sort of spirals and I see other things that I’d like to makeover.
 The door on our porch was white when we moved in, and I hadn’t done anything to the door other than clean it up a little.

-Brandon did a lot of power washing around the house on Memorial Day weekend, but didn’t get to the porch (because that would mean we had to move a bunch of furniture around and that’s a hassle LOL).
-So…the siding out here is pretty dirty.
+We got a company to come and power wash around the house on Memorial Day weekend, but didn’t get to the porch (because that would mean we had to move a bunch of furniture around and that’s a hassle LOL).
+If you’re thinking of getting a company like Beam SoftWash to come and soft wash your house then I would definitely recommend it.
+It’ll help improve your curb appeal if you’re looking to sell and just make it look nicer if you’re not!
+Anyway, we didn’t get to clean all of it so…the siding out here is pretty dirty.
 We’ll get to it eventually!

 I got a little excited to paint and taped up one of the windows before I thought to take “before” pictures, so just pretend that blue tape isn’t there for a second. ;)